 Although very rare, if an external amplifier requires the controller to perform sinusoidal commutation, an additional ±10 V motor command line may be required from the DMC.
-Contact Galil if this is the case.
+In other words, two motor axes are needed to commutate a single external sinusoidal amplifier.
+See the BA command for what two motor command lines to use in this case.
+After the two ±10 V motor command lines are wired, the user can use the sinusoidal commutation methods listed above under Sinusoidal Commutation, pg 26.